openharmony/docs/en/application-dev/reference/apis/js-apis-nfcTag.md

 getNfcVTag(tagInfo: TagInfo): NfcVTag

-Obtains the **NfcVTag** object, which allows access to the tags that use the NfcV technology.
+Obtains an **NfcVTag** object, which allows access to the tags that use the NFC-V technology.

 **Required permissions**: ohos.permission.NFC_TAG